ntop/PF_RING/doc/modules/mellanox.rst

 is defined by the promiscuous mode set using the *pfring_open* flag *PF_RING_PROMISC*.
 With the promisc set, all traffic is received by default, no traffic otherwise.

-In order to set a filtering rule, a rule ID should be assigned to the rule ID.
+In order to set a filtering rule, a rule ID (0..65534) should be assigned to the rule.
 This is a unique identifier that can be used to remove the rule later on.
+The ID can be automatically assigned by the library by using *FILTERING_RULE_AUTO_RULE_ID* as rule ID.

+A priority can also be assigned to the rule, in the range 0..2.

 Example setting a filtering rule to drop UDP traffic matching a src IP and destination port: